Todo #10464

 While not a bug per se, it is something we could improve.
 It would prevent some accidental breakage if users couldn't upgrade packages when the base OS needs an upgrade first.

-Updated by Raffi T over 3 years ago
+Updated by Raffi T about 4 years ago

 I would like to request this feature change as well.
 Prevent package updates when pfSense itself has an update available.
 Users new to pfSense like myself can easily get burned by this.
 Had to do a fresh install and restore due to this "rookie" mistake.
 Something that can kill a system so easily like this shouldn't be tribal knowledge.